Stockport Council failed in its latest attempt to get Government funding for the A6-M60 Bypass.

-- We learn that Greater Manchester Combined Authority is considering pouring tens of millions into the scheme – money that ought to be spent on public transport.
+- We learn that Greater Manchester Combined Authority was considering pouring tens of millions into the scheme – money that ought to be spent on public transport.
 Pro forma point 11.

-- The application is for funding for the road.
+- The application was for funding for the road.
 This diverges from the Council’s official policy of seeking money only for the next stage of development, to gain information before taking a final decision.
 The Council may say that the Government has changed the rules so that it is no longer possible to just apply for money for the next stage.
 However, at the very least, councillors and the public should have been informed.
 The application doesn’t even mention the £500,000 cost of the next stage.

 - In order to qualify for the currently available funding, road schemes must schedule construction to start in 2024.
-The Council says the A6-M60 scheme will do this, but it is obvious that this could not be achieved without forcing the scheme through with rushed preparations and decisions.
+The Council says the A6-M60 scheme would do this, but it is obvious that this could not be achieved without forcing the scheme through with rushed preparations and decisions.
 Pro forma point 9.

 - Crucial information is suppressed about the severe congestion already at both ends of the scheme: the M60 at Junction 25 and the A6 at High Lane.
 The application says the A6 would be relieved of much traffic – whereas we know that the opposite would happen on the A6 in High Lane.
 There is one reference to High Lane and Disley’s severe traffic problems, but this is attached to vague talk of a High Lane/Disley Bypass being built once the A6-M60 scheme has been completed.
 There is no route, feasibility study or funding for a High Lane/Disley Bypass which has the obvious disadvantage that it would tend to increase traffic into Stockport.
 Pro forma points 13 onwards.